danilotc/devdojoen-java/README.md

 1. [x] Java One For All 53 - Object Orientation - Methods pt 10 - Exercise
 1. [x] Java One For All 54 - Object Orientation - Access Modifier private, get and set pt 01
 1. [x] Java One For All 55 - Object Orientation - Access Modifier private, get and set pt 02
+1. [x] Java One For All 56 - Object Orientation - Access Modifier private, get and set pt 03

 ---